MTR & AIRPORT EXPRESS, INTER-CITY AND HIGH-SPEED TRAINS

 The opening of XRL on 23rd September 2018 has connected Hong Kong with the 25,000 km Chinese national high-speed rail network allowing direct trains to 44 destinations.
 The 26km Hong Kong Section of the 142km XRL runs underground from the Hong Kong West Kowloon Station terminus to the mainland boundary at Huanggang where it connects with the national network.
 Constuction began on mid-2010 and the estimated cost of the project is about HK$84 billion.
 The service concession has been granted to MTR Corporation for a 10-year period.
 A joint immigration checkpoint has been established enabling passengers to complete both Hong Kong and Mainland entry/exit procedures at Hong Kong West Kowloon Station

-The 44* destinations (increased to 66 from 1st April 2023) that the direct XRL trains reach comprise six short-haul destinations, namely Futian, Shenzhen North, Guangmingcheng, Humen, Qingsheng and Guangzhou South of the Guangzhou-Shenzhen-Hong Kong Passenger Line, and 38 long-haul destinations along the Beijing-Guangzhou Passenger Line, the Hangzhou-Fuzhou-Shenzhen Passenger Line, the Shanghai-Kunming Passenger Line and the Guiyang-Guangzhou Passenger Line, including Beijing, Shanghai, Kunming, Guilin, Guiyang, Shijiazhuang, Zhengzhou, Wuhan, Changsha, Hangzhou, Nanchang, Fuzhou, Xiamen and Shantou.
+The 44* destinations (increased to 66 from 1st April 2023 and 78 as at June 2024) that the direct XRL trains reach comprise six short-haul destinations, namely Futian, Shenzhen North, Guangmingcheng, Humen, Qingsheng and Guangzhou South of the Guangzhou-Shenzhen-Hong Kong Passenger Line, and 38 long-haul destinations along the Beijing-Guangzhou Passenger Line, the Hangzhou-Fuzhou-Shenzhen Passenger Line, the Shanghai-Kunming Passenger Line and the Guiyang-Guangzhou Passenger Line, including Beijing, Shanghai, Kunming, Guilin, Guiyang, Shijiazhuang, Zhengzhou, Wuhan, Changsha, Hangzhou, Nanchang, Fuzhou, Xiamen and Shantou.

 * with effect from 10th July 2019 long-haul services additionally operate to Chongqing, Foshan, Tianjin and Zhaoqing.